YoavGivati/KATG-Desktop-App/README.md

 The appropriate place to get the latest version is http://katgdesktop.yoavgivati.com

-### 3rd party libraries

-Used library's state their copyrights in the code or in adjacent text files

 ### Code and other assets contributed by Yoav Givati and the KATG community

-Is fully open source.
+With the exception of 3rd party libraries is fully open source.
 Modify, reuse, repurpose, whatever.